saferpay/sndbx/texts/PaymentPage.md

 The [Saferpay Payment Page](https://saferpay.github.io/jsonapi/#ChapterPaymentPage) can be used both with a Saferpay eCommerce contract and with a Saferpay business contract.
 It allows the processing of all payment methods available through Saferpay.
 Once integrated, more payment methods can also be activated at any time and without major adjustments.

+The Payment Page can be either used to offer the payer the option to select a desired payment method or can be defined to jump directly to one specific payment method with a preselection option.
+It can also be used in combination with the Secure Card data to store/tokonize payment data during the payment process.

 ## Description of the General Process for Using PaymentPage

 ### <a name="pp-initialize"></a> PaymentPage Initialize